harshitchavda11/multi-auth/README.md

 ## 🙏 Credits

 This package is inspired by the deprecated `hesto/multi-auth` package, rebuilt for modern Laravel with Breeze integration.
+<p style="color:#6c757d; font-size:small;">Disclaimer: This package is built on Laravel Breeze and inspired by the hesto/multi-auth concept.
+It is provided without any claim to original copyrights.</p>

 ## ⚠️ Support